Notes to Participants

 - Participants should present their passports to verify their reservation.

-- For participant aged under 18 must be able to ride on his/her own.
+- For participant aged under 18 must be able to bike on his/her own.
 His/her parent or guardian should show up in the assembly point for signing the Parent/Guardian Consent Form.

 During the journey: